-Have we ever found ourselves in a more exciting time for mental health awareness than today?
-Armed with current research, better education, social media (yes, social media) and a strong public conscious that urges acceptance for expressionism, our societies have developed strong understandings regarding what depression is and how it impacts our overall health.
+Have you ever found yourselves in a more exciting time for mental health awareness than today?
+Armed with current research, better education, social media (yes, social media) and a strong public conscious that urges acceptance for expressionism, our societies have developed a strong understandings regarding what depression is and how it impacts our overall health.

 Maintaining overall health is one of the primary targets for clinical massage therapy.
-Evidence-informed clinical massage therapists constantly aim to better the well-being of their patients through the use of strategic soft-tissue manipulation and corrective exercises.
-When we look at specific ways for treating depression, we find that there are several options for treatment, which are dependent on how the patient presents, varying in effectiveness.
+Evidence-based clinical massage therapists constantly aim to better the well-being of their patients through the use of strategic soft-tissue manipulation and corrective exercises.
+When we look at specific ways for treating depression, we find that there are several options for treatment.
+These options are dependent on how the patient presents, and varying in effectiveness.

 From a holistic perspective, massage therapy can be used to treat depression in several ways that benefits the overall health of such individuals (1, 2, 3).
 Let’s explore the nature of depression and how massage could be a game changer.

 So What Is Depression?